Skip to content

 Monterey's Fish House

-Loud, unpretentious local institution serving oak-fired seafood and clam chowder.
-Reservations essential.
+Local institution known for oak-fired seafood and clam chowder.
+7-minute rideshare required.

 Gusto Handcrafted Pasta & Pizza